ashailrizvi/ProductionApp/DEPLOYMENT-CLOUDFLARE.md

 Quick Start
 -----------
-- Create a Cloudflare account (if you don’t have one).
+- Create a Cloudflare account (if you don't have one).
 - Pages → Create a project → Connect this GitHub repo.
 - Build command: none
 - Output directory: /